-The 2011 report card uses an easy to understand grading system of 'A' through 'F' for five zones within the estuary.
-The grades represent the overall health of the Tamar estuary from 20 monitoring sites using data collected from October 2009 to September 2010.
-This has been compared to grades produced in the 2010 report card, for a baseline 10-year period from 1999 to 2009.
+The 2012 report card uses an easy to understand grading system of 'A' through 'F' for five zones within the estuary.
+The grades represent the overall health of the Tamar estuary from 20 monitoring sites using data collected from October 2010 to September 2011.

-An EHAP Monitoring Report has also been produced to complement this report card, providing more detail on the data and methods used to produce the letter grades in the 2011 report card.
-The EHAP Monitoring Report will be available from the TEER website.
+An EHAP Monitoring Report has also been produced to complement this report card, providing more detail on the data and methods used.
+The EHAP Monitoring Report is available from the TEER website.